w3c/wai-curricula/content/designer/layout-and-spacing.md

 Students should be able to:

 * ensure target sizes that are at least 44 by 44 CSS pixels
-* ensure content can be presented without loss of information and functionality, and that accessing such content does not require scrolling:
+* ensure content can be presented without loss of information and functionality, and that accessing such content does not require two dimensional scrolling:
   * vertically at a width equivalent to 320 CSS pixels
   * horizontally at a height equivalent to 256 CSS pixels
 * create designs that allow text resizing up to 200% without loss of content and functionality